Atlas LV-3B: Hydraulic system

 The hydraulic system on Mercury vehicles was a standard D-series Atlas setup.
 The vernier solo accumulator was deleted as Mercury vehicles did not perform vernier solo mode.
 A hydraulic pressure switch on MA-7 was tripped and flagged an erroneous abort signal, so on subsequent vehicles additional insulation was added as cold temperatures from LOX lines were thought to have triggered it.

 Propellant utilization system

-In the event that the guidance system failed to issue the discreet cutoff command to the sustainer engine and it burned to propellant depletion, there was the possibility of a LOX-rich shutdown which could result in damage to engine components from high temperatures.
+In the event that the guidance system failed to issue the discrete cutoff command to the sustainer engine and it burned to propellant depletion, there was the possibility of a LOX-rich shutdown which could result in damage to engine components from high temperatures.
 For safety reasons, the PU system was modified to increase the LOX flow to the sustainer engine ten seconds before SECO.
 This was to ensure that the LOX supply would be completely exhausted at SECO and prevent a LOX-rich shutdown.
 The PU system was set up in the Atlas C configuration through MA-6 in the interest of reliability, the standard D-series PU setup not being used until MA-7.